GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 ``recipe_system.reduction`` module, ``coreReduce.py``.

-The Reduce() class is importable and provides settable attributes and a callable that can be used directly.
+The Reduce() class is importable and provides settable attributes and a callable that can be used programmatically.
 Callers need not supply an "args" parameter to the class initializer, i.e. __init__().
 An instance of Reduce will have all the same arguments as in a command line scenario, available as attributes on the instance.
 Once an instance of Reduce() is instantiated and instance attributes set as needed, there is one (1) method to call, **runr()**.
 This is the only public method on the class.